Small Vectors, Big Effects: A Mechanistic Study of RL-Induced Reasoning via Steering Vectors

 \section{Penultimate Layer -- Circuit}

-Steering the penultimate layer $s_{26}$ yields a larger accuracy gain than steering the last layer, and remains tractable to analyze because the modified activations traverse only one remaining block.
-Here we identify which parts of that block convert the steering signal into performance.
+Steering the penultimate layer $s_{26}$ yielded a larger accuracy gain than steering the last layer, while remaining tractable to analyze because the modified activations traversed only one remaining block.
+Here we identify which parts of that block converted the steering signal into improved performance.